 Chapel is a community event for Mount Vernon Nazarene University, because of its corporate nature, students are expected to conduct themselves responsibly, respectfully, and politely during chapel.
 A student is requested to keep in mind that their actions can be disruptive to others during chapel.
-Being disruptive will result in you being asked to leave and credit will not be given.
 Laptop and tablet usage are not permitted.
-Refusal to comply may result in dismissal from the chapel service with no credit given.

 Students may not use another student's iAttended App to scan for chapel attendance.
-Students who attempt to falsify chapel attendance for any reason will not receive credit for that event and will have 2 credits deducted.
+Students who attempt to falsify chapel attendance for any reason will not receive points for that event and will have 2 points deducted.
 Students who falsify their chapel attendance more than one time will also receive a fine of \$50 and be subject to the Student Discipline deception policy, which could result in up to 2 disciplinary steps to be assigned.
-Students may not leave early from chapel unless prior approval from the Campus Ministries Office has been granted.
+Students may not leave early from chapel unless prior approval from the Spiritual Life Office has been granted.